2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Main Story

-A natural question in anyon condensation theory arises, given two 2d condensable algebras $A_1$ and $A_2$ in a 2d topological order $\CC$, when will they condense to the same phase? i.e. Which pair of $A_1$ and $A_2$ leads to $\CC_{A_1}^{loc}\simeq \CC_{A_2}^{loc}$?
+A natural question in anyon condensation theory arises, given two 2d condensable algebras $A_1$ and $A_2$ in a 2d topological order $\CC$, how to tell if they condense to a same phase or not? i.e. Which pair of $A_1$ and $A_2$ leads to $\CC_{A_1}^{loc}\simeq \CC_{A_2}^{loc}$?
 To answer this question, we need to briefly review the definition of 1-Morita equivalent algebras, and introduce the notion of 2-Morita equivalence of $E_2$-algebras.

 \begin{defn}[\cite{Morita58}] Let $\CC$ be a monoidal category.
-Two $E_1$-algebras $B_1$, $B_2\in\CC$ are $1$-{\bf Morita equivalent}\footnote{Note the difference between algebraic Morita equivalent and categorical Morita equivalent, which is explained in appendix \ref{morita_equvi}.}, denoted by $B_1\widesim[3]{1-Morita} B_2$, if there is an equivalence of categories $\CC_{B_1}\simeq \CC_{B_2}$. \end{defn}
+Two $E_1$-algebras $B_1$, $B_2\in\CC$ are $1$-{\bf Morita equivalent}\footnote{Note the difference between algebraic Morita equivalent and categorical Morita equivalent, which is explained in appendix \ref{morita_equvi}.}, denoted by $B_1\widesim[3]{1-Morita}{} B_2$, if there is an equivalence of categories $\CC_{B_1}\simeq \CC_{B_2}$. \end{defn}

 Based on above definition, we define 2-Morita equivalence of $E_2$-algebras iteratively. \begin{defn} Let $\CC$ be a braided fusion category.
-Two $E_2$-algebras $A_1$, $A_2\in\CC$ are {\bf 2-Morita equivalent}, denoted by $A_1\widesim[3]{2-Morita} A_2$, if $\CC_{A_1}\widesim[3]{1-Morita} \CC_{A_2}$. \end{defn}
+Two $E_2$-algebras $A_1$, $A_2\in\CC$ are {\bf 2-Morita equivalent}, denoted by $A_1\widesim[3]{2-Morita}{} A_2$, if $\CC_{A_1}\widesim[3]{1-Morita}{} \CC_{A_2}$. \end{defn}